oktadev/okta-blog/_source/_posts/2021-01-04-offline-jwt-validation-with-go.md

 The `renderEl()` function displays the authentication UI and performs the authentication.
 If successful, a JWT access token is returned and saved.
 The UI is then hidden.

-The `onmessage()` function is called when the “Send” button is clicked to submit the message form.
+The `onmessage()` function is called when the "Send" button is clicked to submit the message form.
 This function makes a POST request to an `/api/messages` endpoint that we will be creating later on.
 The `onmessage()` function also passes in the message text to `/api/messages/`.
 The request to the `/api/messages` endpoint will also include the access token in an HTTP `Authorization` header.
 As it is a token the header needs to specify its type as `Bearer`.
 When the response comes back, the messages are all displayed in the text area.

 ## How to Build a Simple Go Web Server